eBay/tsv-utils/csv2tsv/README.md

 $ csv2tsv data.csv > data.tsv
 ```

-Using a `csv2tsv` converter is worthwhile even when a CSV file is not believed to use CSV escapes, as it eliminates any doubts.
+Using a `csv2tsv` converter is worthwhile even when a CSV file is not known to use CSV escapes, as it eliminates any doubts.
 This allows the data to be used reliably with tools from the TSV utilities toolkit as well as traditional Unix tools like `awk` and `cut`.

 Another useful benefit of the `csv2tsv` converter is that it normalizes newlines.
 Many programs generate Windows newlines when exporting in CSV format, even on Unix systems.